hypernewbie/vbw/README.md

 py review.py
 ```

-This will read the data sources and collect them into a single profanity_aggregate.csv, then run classifier to filter the easy ones out, then run Gemini 2.5 Flash queries to fully review the results.
-It will then filter the reviews by the LLM review, leaving only the very bad words in vbw.csv, not mild ones and definitely not someone's name.
+This will read the data sources and collect them into a single profanity_aggregate.csv, then run the classifier to filter out the easy cases, and finally run Gemini 2.5 Flash queries to fully review the results.
+It then filters based on the LLM review, leaving only the very bad words in vbw.csv.
+Not mild terms and definitely not someone’s name.

 ---